 This hollow or bowl-shaped form implies that the material will be laid into a rounded or curved-in surface.
-Position the film over the entire surface area as explained in our Technical Bulletin 1.4.
+Position the film over the total surface area as explained in our Technical Bulletin 1.4.
 Remove (a part of) the liner and apply the film on the surface with the help of your thumb or a squeegee.
-Remove the application tape and start working the film into the hollow shape.
+Remove the application tape (if appropriate) and start working the film into the hollow shape.
 If convenient, some heat can be applied to soften the film, thus making the inlay process easier.
-The applied temperature should be between 35° and 50° C.

-The use of hand gloves (dry or slightly wet) will make this process easier.
+The applied temperature should be in the range between 45° and 55°C. The use of hand gloves (slightly wet) will make this process easier.
 Gently follow the form of the substrate until all the material has been positioned.

-Apply heat over the entire area, especially over the concave part, in order to allow the film to adopt the shape of the substrate.
+Apply heat over the total area, especially over the concave part in order to allow the film to take the shape of the substrate.
 The stretched parts of the film should be re-heated in a temperature range between 80° and 90°C. It is important that both the film and the substrate are heated to these temperatures.
-This is best achieved by re-heating gradually, instead of a short blast of heat.
-Let the film and the substrate cool down till room temperature prior to any cutting of edges or overlays, etc.
+The best results are achieved by re-heating gradually instead of a short blast of heat.
+Let the film and the substrate cool down to room temperature prior to any cutting of edges or overlays, etc.